 Your insurance company will provide you with proof of insurance.
-It lists the insured vehicles and the name of insured.
+It lists the insured vehicles and the name(s) of the insured(s).
 It also shows the policy number and the dates the policy starts and ends.
 Keep this card in your car.